 That's why if we really want to do serious Sadhana (intense practice), like participating in a long course of silent retreat, we will be told to cut off any contacts, communications or interactions with the world and people (care less).
 We are also being restricted in action and speech, reducing and limiting the mind activities and expressions by observe silence in thoughts, actions and speech; and focus within ourselves, and refraining the mind from going out to the objects of the senses to reduce all kinds of inputs.
 Keep watching our own mind, and stop minding about other people's affairs.
 This will help us to quiet the mind and to contemplate on the Truth.

-We know/remember everything in the worldly life experiences, but we don't know/remember who we really are, or who am 'I'.
+We know/remember everything in the worldly life experiences, but we don't know/remember what we really are, or what am 'I'.

 Forget what we should be forgetting, remembering what we need to remember.

 We think that we are "this" or "that", we are "good" or "bad", we are "happy" or "unhappy", we are "smart" or "stupid".
 We also think that "this" is mine or "that" is mine.
 We also think about my family, my career, my future, my feelings, my thinking, my knowledge, my study, my friends, my enemies, my partner, my children, my country, my pride, my reputation, my ability, my limitation, my rights, my religion, my culture, my believes, and so on.

 Forget everything about "I", "my", "mine".
 There will be no more separateness.
 All are equal including this being whom we think is 'I', is also one of the beings, no superiority or inferiority.
 This will allow us to know what is selflessness and compassion.